eficode-academy/artifactory-katas/jenkins-build/README.md

 * You can use `aql` to search for artifacts as well as the normal pattern based search.
 * The `props` attribute is no longer used for setting properties, but as a filter for only downloading the ones where the given property is set.

-**tasks:**
+## **Tasks:**

-* Modify your pipeline so it downloads the file you just uploaded
+* Modify your pipeline so it downloads the file you just uploaded.
-* check within the pipeline that a folder is made.
-You could for instance use `sh : "ls"`
+* Check within the pipeline that a folder is made.
+You could for instance use `sh : "ls"` and look at the console output of the Jenkins job.
-* use the `flat` property to download the file to the root of the workspace, ignoring the repository folder structure.
+* Use the `flat` property to download the file to the root of the workspace, ignoring the repository folder structure.

->hint: you can both make a search on the specific layout, or use the `@` notation to search for build number and name (details can be found [here](https://www.jfrog.com/confluence/display/RTF/Artifactory+Query+Language#ArtifactoryQueryLanguage-ConstructingSearchCriteria))
+>Hint: you can either make a search on the specific layout, or use the `@` notation to search for build number and name (details can be found [here](https://www.jfrog.com/confluence/display/RTF/Artifactory+Query+Language#ArtifactoryQueryLanguage-ConstructingSearchCriteria))

 ### Promotion

-As your build progresses through the pipeline, your artifacts gets promoted to a higher maturity repository.
+As your build progresses through the pipeline, your artifacts get promoted to a higher maturity repository.

 Promotion has a different JSON structure than uploading and downloading.
-Here you can see an example of a promotion structure:
+Here you can see an example of a promotion structure, defined as a map in a Jenkins pipeline:

 ```groovy
 def promotionConfig = [